Virus, stalled economy raise Democratic hopes to take Senate

 Both sides' advisers say stay-at-home orders shackling most Americans' movements generally disadvantage challengers, ominously for Democrats who must oust more incumbents to prevail.

-Indefinitely eliminated are attention-grabbing public events and big-dollar fundraisers, forcing candidates to rely on virtual town halls and money-raising events.
+Indefinitely eliminated are attention-grabbing public events and big-dollar fundraisers, forcing a reliance on virtual town halls and money-raising events.
 Senators usually attract more attention than challengers and have better established fundraising networks.

 “All you can do is hold a Zoom meeting your supporters show up at and a few bored reporters,” Steven Law, who runs Republicans' Senate Leadership Fund, said of challengers.